u-mad-mary/PAD-lab1/README.md

 -   **API Gateway**: Responsible for defining the API for the platform, forwarding requests to specific microservices, validating requests, ensuring access control and keeping the latest information in the cache.
 -   **Chat Service**: Manages different chats and their functionalities.
 -   **User Service**: Handles user managing and related operations.
+-   **Load Balancer**: Handles the network flow and increases/decreases the number of services to accomdate the flow .
 ![Architecture](chat_sys.png)

 ## 3. Choose Technology Stack and Communication Patterns